Wundarr the Aquarian: Early years

 On a distant planet called Dakkam, scientist Hektu believes that his world will be destroyed when their sun goes nova.
 He and his wife Soja launch their young son Wundarr into space to save him before being killed by the Internal Security Force.
 It is later revealed that Hektu's apocalyptic prediction was incorrect, and that he sent his son away for nothing.

 In July 1951, Wundarr's ship enters Earth's gravity and is exposed to cosmic rays before crashing in a Florida swamp.
 An unnamed elderly couple observe the crash and consider investigating, but decide to ignore it.
-Thus, Wundarr remains in his ship for years, growing to physical maturity but retaining the mind of a child.
+Wundarr remains in his ship for years, growing to physical maturity but retaining the mind of a child.
 Twenty years later, Man-Thing encounters the pod and frees Wundarr, who believes him to be his mother.

 With his great leaping ability, Wundarr eventually reaches Hydro-Base, where Namor and Namorita are trying to rehabilitate the population of Hydro-Men.
 Namor believes that Wundarr is an invader and scares him off.
 Two Dakkam officials, Tuumar and Zeneg, believe that Wundarr may seek to avenge his father and send a Mortoid robot to assassinate him.
-Wundarr then travels to New York City, where he, the Thing, and Namor work together to destroy the Mortroid.
+Wundarr travels to New York City, where he, the Thing, and Namor work together to destroy the Mortroid.
 Reed Richards builds Wundarr a containment suit that enables his body to expel small amounts of energy so that his body does not overload.

 The Aquarian

 Wundarr is captured by the Project Pegasus leaders to test his abilities.
 During these tests, the project leaders decide to use his energy-dampening abilities to probe the Cosmic Cube, a device of great cosmic power.
 During the probing, the Cosmic Cube overloads Wundarr's mind and body, rendering him comatose.
-This overload of energy greatly boosts his abilities, both mental and physical, giving him his power "dampening" field.
+This overload of energy greatly boosts his abilities, both mental and physical, giving him an energy-dampening field.
 Being in communication with the Cube grants Wundarr great knowledge and a sense of purpose.
 He awakens from his coma, and is further transformed by the Cosmic Cube.
 In light of his new knowledge, he renames himself the Aquarian.
 His new power allows him to defeat the Nth Man.
 Since then, he roams the Earth, seeking to bring peace and enlightenment.

 For a time, he leads the Water-Children, a philosophical cult dedicated to pacifism and awaiting the coming of the Celestial Messiah.
 During this time, he is attacked by fellow Dakkamite Quantum, but saved by the hero Quasar.

 Aquarian serves as a psychic "nesting place" for the Cosmic Cube before it obtains sentience.
 Aquarian also aids Doctor Strange in preventing planet-wide disasters on Earth.